gvwilson/sdxjs/layout-engine/index.md

 X increases to the right as usual, but Y increases as we go down, rather than up
 (<f key="layout-engine-coordinate-system"></f>).
-This convention is a holdover from the days of teletype terminals, which printed each successive line below the one before it.
+This convention is a holdover from the days of teletype terminals that printed lines on rolls of paper;
+as [Mike Hoye][hoye-mike] has [repeatedly observed][punching-holes],
+the past is all around us.
 :::

 <%- include('/inc/figure.html', {